First-year composition: First-year requirement debate

-Other scholars such as David Smit disagree, arguing that the first-year composition requirement be kept and that the course's curriculum and structure be altered for improvement.
+Other scholars such as David Smit disagree, arguing that the first-year composition requirement remain and that the course's curriculum and structure be altered for improvement.
 Smit explains that many of the developmental goals of those who favor abolishing the requirement can still be achieved by offering more writing experiences.
 He proposes more genre writing in composition courses with a "scaffolding" progression of discipline writing.
 If this was done, he suggests, the concerns over the status of composition studies in the university would still be solved, as the course would no longer be seen as skills based.

 Some universities, such as Rowan University in a 2023 entry on the university's website, do believe that continuing to teach and utilize the first-year composition program holds several valuable benefits for students to learn such as the social aspects that come with both reading and writing and the discussions between students that arise from it, the overall importance critical analysis of text holds, how to use outside factors like audience and purpose to better understand their writing, learning how to create informed writing that includes all societal groups, not just one, and it helps students understand the ethical requirements that comes when researching and writing new information.

 There has been no consensus reached in composition studies regarding the status of the first-year composition course requirement.
 The benefits of the course, as well as the drawbacks, continue to be debated and the scholars noted above are only a few of the voices and perspectives involved in this discussion.
 Despite the debate about the requirement, it remains in effect at a majority of US colleges universities.